sigoden/argc/README.md

 - Can be invoked in arbitrarily subdirectory, no need to locate script file each time.
 - As a centralized entrypoint for executing the project's bash scripts.
 - serves as a script for a task runner similar to how Makefile acts as make.

+You can use `argc --argc-create` to quickly create boilerplate Argcscripts.

 ## License